threatstack/threatstack-helm/README.md

 Assuming you override the default values to match our environment in a `values.yaml` file, and separately override the deploy key setting in a file named `deploykey-override.yaml`, an example `helm install` command would look like:

-> helm install --name my-threatstack-agents --repo https://pkg.threatstack.com/helm --values values.yaml --values deploykey-override.yaml threatstack-agent
+> helm install --name my-threatstack-agents --values values.yaml --values deploykey-override.yaml threatstack/threatstack-agent

 #### Important Configuration Settings